electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/ambientlights/_index.md

 This option with option id **QQ2** gives you.

 - White ambient lights in facbric areas in doors
-- Orient lighning in outside door handles
+- Orient lightning in outside door handles
 - Multicolor ambient lights in center consol
 - Multicolor contour lights in center consol
-- Contgour lighning in instrumentpanel and dashboard.
+- Contour lightning in instrumentpanel and dashboard.

 The colors can be adjusted with 30 color options per controllable